Oli-Land/2-Player_Memory_Game/plan.md

 The Solution Must:
-## describe how input and output will be handled
+## Describe how input and output will be handled
  - Input is typed directly into the terminals of both players.
  - Output is printed to the terminals of both players.
  - Game board is converted to JSON and sent from server to client over network at the start of each game
  - Each players' moves are sent over the network to be viewed by the other player simultaneously

-## detail how the solution will be structured in terms of classes, functions and other entities
+## Detail how the solution will be structured in terms of classes, functions and other entities
 Files:
   - classes.py
     - Classes and class methods for game function.